Infographic resumes have become popular over the past few years.

 Include graphics like icons and images to make the resume more attractive.

-Choose colors wisely—no more than four are required.
+Choose colours wisely—no more than four are required.
 The same goes for fonts—2-3 maximum or your resume will look too busy.

 Finally, make your infographic resume personal—create a simple but memorable logo that will make your resume stand out more.